julianlam/feps/fep/521a/fep-521a.md

 ## Multikey

-Each public key MUST be represented as an object with `Multikey` type, as defined in section *2.3.1.2 Multikey* of [Data Integrity](https://www.w3.org/TR/vc-data-integrity/#multikey) specification.
+Each public key MUST be represented as an object with `Multikey` type, as defined in section *2.2.2 Multikey* of [Controller Documents](https://www.w3.org/TR/controller-document/#multikey) specification.
 This object MUST have the following properties:

 - `id`: the unique global identifier of the public key.
 - `type`: the value of this property MUST contain the string `Multikey`.
 - `controller`: the value of this property MUST match actor ID.
-- `publicKeyMultibase`: a [Multibase](https://www.w3.org/TR/vc-data-integrity/#multibase-0) encoded value of a [Multicodec] prefix and the key.
+- `publicKeyMultibase`: a [Multibase](https://www.w3.org/TR/controller-document/#multibase-0) encoded value of a [Multicodec] prefix and the key.
 Implementations MUST use the `base-58-btc` alphabet.

 The `Multikey` object MAY contain the `expires` property indicating the expiration date of the key.
 Implementations MUST NOT not accept a signature created with a key that has been expired.